 How to Vote

 Voting costs transaction fees (a few cents worth), and nothing else.
-It's a 2 minute process, and, arguably, every DOT holder's inherent duty.
+It's a 2 minute process, and, arguably, every token holder's inherent duty.

-Note: to vote, you need to have an account with DOT tokens.
+Note: to vote, you need to have an account with DOT tokens on Polkadot, or KSM tokens on Kusama.
 It does not matter if the tokens are locked in staking or vesting - you can still vote with them.

 - Open https://polkadot.js.org/apps/#/council

 - Connect to the right network - use the selector in the top left corner of the screen to switch to Kusama or Polkadot, whichever you want to vote on (preferably both!)

 - Pick "Vote" in the top right corner.